hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/3-table.md

 GO
 ```

-The `SELECT` query on the 'EMPLOYEE' table will result in an error: "Invalid object name 'EMPLOYEE'".
+The `SELECT` query on the 'EMPLOYEE' table results in an error: "Invalid object name 'EMPLOYEE'".

 ## TRUNCATE table

 The `TRUNCATE` is a DDL T-SQL command.
-This is used to delete the data in a table, but the structure of the table remains.
+This command is used to delete the data in a table, but the structure of the table remains.

 ```SQL
 USE HASURA